-Apple silicon processors are a revolution in the world of desktop CPUs.
-The transition from Intel’s x86_64 architecture to Apple’s arm64 was quite smooth for the consumers thanks to the Rosetta 2 emulator, which allows translation of x86_64 commands to arm64 without a significant loss in performance.
-The developers, however, also needed to rely on the emulation because when the new architecture was first released at the end of 2020, most developer tools and libraries didn’t support arm64 architecture.
-And that could result in either unstable performance or crashes in some cases.
+Apple Silicon processors have revolutionized the desktop and laptop CPU landscape.
+The transition from Intel’s x86_64 architecture to Apple’s arm64 was smooth for consumers thanks to the Rosetta 2 emulator.
+This emulator enables the translation of x86_64 instructions to arm64 with minimal performance degradation.
+Developers, however, also needed to rely on the emulation because when the new architecture was first released at the end of 2020, most developer tools and libraries did not support the arm64 architecture.
+Consequently, this lead to inconsistent performance or even crashes in certain situations.

 This article covers the following topics: